ngoctd314/me/content/posts/overview: grpc.md

 authors: ["ngoctd"]
 ---

+gRPC is a modern, open source remote procedure call (RPC) framework that can run anywhere.
+It enables client and server applications to communicate transparently, and makes it easier to build connected systems.

 In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create disitributed applications can services.
 As in many RCP systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a gRPC server to handle client calls.
 On the client side, the client has a stub (referred to as just a client in some languages) that provides the same methods as the server.

 ## Service definition